 However, an intake officer may proceed informally on a complaint alleging a child is in need of services, in need of supervision or delinquent only if the juvenile (i) is not alleged to have committed a violent juvenile felony and (ii) has not previously been the subject of a complaint alleging that he is in need of supervision or delinquent.

-A petition alleging that the juvenile has committed a violent juvenile felony or that a juvenile who had previously been the subject of a complaint alleging that he was in need of supervision or delinquent shall be filed with the court if that juvenile has previously been the subject of a complaint alleging that he was in need of supervision or delinquent.
+A petition alleging that the juvenile has committed a violent juvenile felony or a petition alleging that the juvenile is in need of supervision or delinquent, shall be filed with the court if that juvenile has previously been the subject of a complaint alleging that he was in need of supervision or delinquent.

-Whenever informal action is taken as provided in this subsection on a complaint alleging that a child is in need of services, in need of supervision or delinquent, the intake officer shall (i) develop a plan for the juvenile which may include a requirement for restitution and the performance of community service based upon community resources and the circumstances which resulted in the complaint, (ii) create an official record of the action taken by the intake officer and file such record in the juvenile's case file and (iii) advise the juvenile and the juvenile's parent, guardian or other person standing in loco parentis, and the complainant that any subsequent complaint alleging that the child is in need of supervision or delinquent based upon facts which may be sufficient to invoke the jurisdiction of the court pursuant to § 16.1-241 will result in the filing of a petition with the court.
+Whenever informal action is taken as provided in this subsection on a complaint alleging that a child is in need of services, in need of supervision or delinquent, the intake officer shall (i) develop a plan for the juvenile to make restitution or perform community service based upon community resources and the circumstances which resulted in the complaint, (ii) create an official record of the action taken by the intake officer and file such record in the juvenile's case file and (iii) advise the juvenile and the juvenile's parent, guardian or other person standing in loco parentis, and the complainant that any subsequent complaint alleging that the child is in need of supervision or delinquent based upon facts which may be sufficient to invoke the jurisdiction of the court pursuant to § 16.1-241 will result in the filing of a petition with the court.
+In addition, the court may refer the juvenile to appropriate programs or services.

 C. The intake officer shall accept and file a petition in which it is alleged that (i) the custody, visitation or support of a child is the subject of controversy or requires determination, (ii) a person has deserted, abandoned or failed to provide support or separate maintenance for any person in violation of law, or (iii) a child juvenile or such child's juvenile's parent, guardian, legal custodian or other person standing in loco parentis is entitled to treatment, rehabilitation or other services which are required by law.
 If any such complainant does not file a petition, the intake officer may file it.
-In cases in which a child is alleged to be abused, neglected, in need of services, in need of supervision or delinquent, if the intake officer believes that probable cause does not exist, or that the authorization of a petition will not be in the best interest of the family or ehild juvenile or that the matter may be effectively dealt with by some agency other than the court, he may refuse to authorize the filing of a petition.
+In cases in which a child is alleged to be abused, neglected, in need of services, in need of supervision or delinquent, if the intake officer believes that probable cause does not exist, or that the authorization of a petition will not be in the best interest of the family or child juvenile or that the matter may be effectively dealt with by some agency other than the court, he may refuse to authorize the filing of a petition.